BattletechModders/StrategicOperations/README.md

 `EnforceIFFForAmmoTooltips` - if true, above ammo counter will only be shown for friendly vehicles

 `EnableQuickReserve` - if true, `Shift-minus` (Shift-click the "Done" button) will reserve the current unit all the way to the last phase of the round.

+`SBI_HesitationMultiplier` - float, if EnableQuickReserve is enabled, this value will integrate with SkillBasedInitiative (if found).
+Using the "quick reserve" function will result in a final "hesitation" value calculated by: `final hesitation = SBI_HesitationMultiplier x phasesMoved + SBI_MOD_HESITATION (from the unit, since i saw its a thing in SBI) + currentHesitation`

 ## Spawns